Mutte18/HealingSimulatorClone/healing-simulator-clone/Design_and_Ideas/Things To Do or Fix.md

 CSS:
   Investigate how I can use flexbox instead of using margin everywhere.
+  Find out how I can use dynamic values for the cooldown animation on the spells It needs to take the cooldown time set to how long the animation should be.

 CodeStructure:
   App.vue is way too big and handles way too many things.
 This should be split up in further files/components The spell casting code is a bit convoluted.
 This should be able to be refined and more generic.